Version2beta/version2beta/src/articles/mob_programming.md

 Is it surprising that we might draw on anarchy to inform how we work?
 I've been fascinated by the way anarchy was informing software engineering management for years.
 We have flat organizational charts, everyone reporting to the CTO or CEO.
 We have engineering-driven organizations, where engineers choose what they'll work on.
 We have different rules (i.e. none) for engineers' dress code and work spaces.
 We have game spaces, nap spaces, and a do-whatever-you-want attitude.
 We have flex-time, unlimited PTO, even unlimited maternity and paternity leave at some places.
 If we put the team on a farm in Tennessee, we'd have no problem seeing this as anarchy.

+Interestingly, this anarchy also build empathy.
+When we work together this closely, we have to see each other, like really see where we're at and how we're doing.
+We can't show kindness and respect without caring.
+Our teams that mob know each other better, listen better, and communicate better than they did before we started mobbing.

 > “Yes and” goes further than “no” and “but”.

 This guideline comes straight from improv comedy training.
 Yes, my teams do improv training.